CSFCloudLabs/Fabric-Cloud-Lab/Instructions/Labs/06a-data-warehouse-load.md

 1. Select **+ New item** and create a new **Lakehouse** with a name of your choice.

     After a minute or so, a new empty lakehouse will be created.
 You need to ingest some data into the data lakehouse for analysis.
-There are multiple ways to do this, but in this exercise you'll download a CSV file to your local computer (or lab VM if applicable) and then upload it to your lakehouse.
+There are multiple ways to do this, but in this exercise you'll download a CSV file to your local computer and then upload it to your lakehouse.

-1. Download the file for this exercise from `https://github.com/MicrosoftLearning/dp-data/raw/main/sales.csv`.
+1. Download the file for this exercise from `https://raw.githubusercontent.com/CSFCloudLabs/Fabric-Cloud-Lab/refs/heads/main/Allfiles/Labs/01/sales.csv`.

-1. Return to the web browser tab containing your lakehouse, and in the **...** menu for the **Files** folder in the **Explorer** pane, select **Upload** and **Upload files**, and then upload the **sales.csv** file from your local computer (or lab VM if applicable) to the lakehouse.
+1. Return to the web browser tab containing your lakehouse, and in the **...** menu for the **Files** folder in the **Explorer** pane, select **Upload** and **Upload files**, and then upload the **sales.csv** file from your local computer to the lakehouse.

 1. After the files have been uploaded, select **Files**.
 Verify that the CSV file has been uploaded, as shown here: